The Trusted Traveller

 1. Start Your Research Early

-Most airlines generally release seats 11 months in advance.
+My first trick to get cheap flights is that most airlines generally release seats 11 months in advance.
 As soon as you know you’ll potentially be travelling you should start your research then.

 Start by figuring out rough dates of travel and monitoring the prices.
 You can do this by regularly checking your favourite airfare search engine or airline website and keeping an eye out for good deals.